TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

     - higher IOPS value = faster speed of underlying disk- higher IOPS = higher costs

     - low IOPS value can become a bottleneck

+# Block Storage

+- breaks fiiles into chunks (or blocks ) of data

+- stores each block separately under a unique address

+- must be attached to a compute node before it can be utilized

+- mounted from remote storage applicances

+- extremely resistant to failure

+- data is more secure

+- is mounted as a volume to compute nodes using a dedicated network of optical fibres

+- signals moveat speed of light

+- higher price point

+- perfect for workloads that need low-latency (mounted only onto one compute node at a time )
+- consistent high speed

+- databases and mail servers

+- not suitable for shared storage between multiple servers

+# block storage and IOPS

+- as it is for file storage, you need to take the IOPS capacity of the storage into account

+- most providers allow you to specify IOPS characteristics and adjust the IOPS as needed based on the application depending on requirements and usage behavior

+# common attributes of file and block atorage

+- both are take from applicances which are maintained by the service provider

+- both are highly available and resilient

+- often include data encryption at rest and in transit

+# differences between file and block storage

+File storage

+- attached to a compute node via ethernet network;
+  sometimes called network attached or NFS storage

+- very reliable but the speeds vary, based on load

+- can be attached to multiple compute nodes at once

+- good for file shares where:
+  - fast connectivity isn't required
+  - cost is a factor

+Block Storage

+- attached via high speed fibre network

+- very reliable and consistent

+- only attach one node at a time

+- good for applications that need:

+  - consistent fast access to disk

+  * remember to consider the workload IOPS requirements for both storage types